CartoDB/carto-workshop/03-cartography/exercises/africa.md

 ### Global styles

-+ In order to style all countries by categories and using a `pattern-file` follow these instructions:
++ In order to style all countries by categories and using a pattern file follow these instructions:
   1. Go back to *LAYERS* pane
-  2. Click on "Countries" layer
+  2. Click on *Countries* layer
   3. Go to *STYLE* tab
   4. Open CartoCSS view by clickin the slider button
   5. Apply this code: